openctx/openctx-node/README.md

 # Open Context for Node.js

-This is a simple library for providing Distributed Context Problem in Node.js programs.
+This is a simple library for providing Distributed Context Propagation in Node.js programs.

 DCP is most beneficial in large service oriented architectures.
-Each request has some associated metadata, and we want to make sure that data stays with the tree of RPCs that service the root request.
+Each request has some associated metadata, and we want to make sure that data propagates througout the call graph that service the root request.

-The `Context` object in this library stores that request metadata, or baggage.
+The `Context` object in this library stores that stores context, including serializable distributed context, called baggage.
-It's intended to be implemented into RPC libraries, who would be responsible for actually serializing the data onto the wire.
+It's intended to be implemented into RPC libraries.
+RPC transport libraries are responsable for marshaling baggage on and off the wire.

-It also supports 'joining', a process where we copy all values from one context to another.
+OpenCtx supports "joining".
+Both requests and responses can carry baggage.
+Joining a response context with the context in hand carries the baggage forward throughout subsequent requests and responses.
+Joining parallel responses may involve property specific logic, like taking the lesser of two deadlines, merging sets of receipts, or computing the latter of logical clocks.

-A `Context` object is essentially just a bag of key/value pairs.
+A `Context` object is just a bag of key/value pairs.
 By having a common interface, we can support `Context` in different RPC libraries.

 ## `Context()`